City problem · Geneva

 If the same regulatory question comes back from three different US enterprise customers in the same quarter, the materials are the issue, not the customers.

 US enterprise legal does not dispute the substance of FINMA supervision.
 The constraint is procedural.
 The vendor-risk template, the third-party-risk-management framework, and the regulatory-due-diligence checklist were built with US-named regulators in the dropdown.
 When the regulator named on the file is FINMA, the template default for "foreign-regulated" sets.
-The reviewer escalates.
+The evaluator escalates.
 The escalation queue is long.
 The deal pauses.

 US LEGAL CYCLE TIME: FINMA-REGULATED SWISS VENDOR 68d DEFAULT FLAG 22d REBUILT NARRATIVE 12d US-DOMICILED PEER